dflock/duncanlock.net/content/posts/tech/magic-phone-numbers-my-voip-setup-with-voipms.rst

 	This allows you to make outgoing calls, to anyone, with no setup.
 You just dial to your DID number, provide a 4 digit PIN, then you can dial out to any number in the world, using `voip.ms's cheap termination rates <http://www.voip.ms/rates.php>`_.

 `Callback <http://wiki.voip.ms/article/Callback>`_
-	You can define a number to be called by our system, in order to receive a dial tone and place outgoing calls through VoIP.ms.
-This could be useful if you want to place a call and you are not at home or don't have access to your voip device.
+	You can define a number to be called back by voip.ms, in order to receive a dial tone and place outgoing calls.
+This could be useful if you want to place a call and you are not at home or don't have access to your voip device: you call the number, hang up and it calls the predefined number.
+You pickup and you get a dial tone - and you can then dial any phone number.

 `CallerID Filtering <http://wiki.voip.ms/article/CallerID_Filtering>`_
 	Allows you to filter the incoming calls to your DID numbers that came from specific numbers, area code or even anonymous numbers.
 For example, if you receive annoying incoming calls from a telemarketing company you can create a filter to route all the calls to a recording that plays the message "That number is no longer in service, please hang-up and try again", amongst several other options.
+You can also flip this around and filter out everyone except certain numbers, creating a private line that's impervious to telemarketers.

 There are also loads of 'professional' type features designed for big offices - calling cues, ring groups, failover, time conditions, etc...
 Lots more details here: http://wiki.voip.ms/article/Features.